Admission Requirements and Materials

 The Faculty / Staff Tuition Waiver is available to employees of the university system who work 75% time or more, contribute to the retirement system and maintain eligible employment status the entire semester.
 Personnel of the Armed Forces of the United States assigned under military orders to an ROTC program as a permanent change of station are also eligible for tuition/fee waiver privileges.

 The Warren-Wolfpack Club Graduate Fellowship is a one-year award offered to a top entering graduate student who played a varsity sport either at NC State or at another college or university.
-Three awards will be offered in 2014-15 in the amount of up to $4,000.
+Each fellowship will be in an amount of up to $4,000.
 Awards are for one academic year only.

 Visit Graduate Funding Opportunities for more information.